 Crochet means 'small hook' in French and is a way of creating fabric by interlocking loops of yarn with a crochet hook.
 It's an ancient craft stretching back hundreds of years.

 Most fashionable in the UK in the late 19th century onwards, Queen Victoria was rumoured to have instructed her ladies-in-waiting only to crochet because of the ‘dainty’ appearance of their hands while they were hooking away.
 Knitting was absolutely forbidden in the royal household.
-Today there's still a differentiation between the two - people are often knitters or crocheters rather than both.
+Today there's still a differentiation between the two – people are often knitters or crocheters rather than both.
 That said, if you're a fan of the two yarn crafts, Tunisian crochet combines skills from crochet and knitting.

-Is crocheting easy to learn?
+How easy is crochet to learn?

 People often wonder, is it easier to knit or crochet?
 While both of these yarn-based crafts are easy to do once you learn the basics, crochet only involves one hook rather than two needles.